 Basic Steel Products Trading License in Dubai: Cost and Requirements

 Dubai's position as a global trade corridor makes it one of the most strategically valuable locations in the world for steel product merchants targeting markets across the Middle East, Africa, and South Asia.
-Whether you are an established importer or an entrepreneur entering the regional steel trade for the first time, choosing the right jurisdiction and licence type is fundamental to your commercial success.
+Whether you are an established importer or an entrepreneur entering the regional steel trade for the first time, choosing the right jurisdiction and license type is fundamental to your commercial success.

-This guide covers everything you need to know about obtaining a Basic Steel Products Trading Licence (Activity Code 4752.75) at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.
+This guide covers everything you need to know about obtaining a Basic Steel Products Trading License (Activity Code 4752.75) at Dubai South Business Hub Free Zone, including costs, requirements, and the steps to get started.

 Dubai's Steel Trade Market: Why It Matters Now